edwinli8/top-boardgame-traits/README.md

 APPROACH:

-There are 3 ranking measure by which we can define what is considered a top ranking game: by Bayesian Average (this is the one that the BGG website uses), by User Average, and by NumOwned (users who claim to own the game, thus a sale was made by the user themselves or was purchased by someone else for them).
+There are 3 ranking measure by which I can define what is considered a top ranking game: by Bayesian Average (this is the one that the BGG website uses), by User Average, and by NumOwned (users who claim to own the game, thus a sale was made by the user themselves or was purchased by someone else for them).

-The Games spreadsheet lists numerous variables, only some of which we decide to help answer our curiousity:
+The Games spreadsheet lists numerous variables, only the following fields of which I decided to use to help answer my curiousity:
 GameWeight
 MinPlayers
 MaxPlayers